Common Stock vs. Preferred Stock

 Is Preferred Stock Safer Than Common Stock?

-The short answer is that preferred stock is safer than common stock, offering a bit more security but there are still risks involved.
+The short answer is that preferred stock is often safer than common stock, offering a bit more security but there are still risks involved.
 A preferred stock offers higher priority, which is where the protection comes in.
 They are the first to get:

 • Dividend payments